-Non-high school graduates may be admitted to Marshall University if they attain a standard score of 45 on each of the five parts of the General Education Development Test or an average standard score of 50 or above on the entire test.
-GED scores must be sent directly to the Admissions Office from the testing center, a state department of education, or a county superintendent of schools.
+Non-high school graduates may be admitted to Marshall University if they pass with a standard score of 45 on each of the five parts of the General Education Development Test or an average standard score of 50 or above on the entire test.
+GED scores must be mailed directly to the Admissions Office from a state testing center or a state department of education.
 Applicants for admission who have held the GED for at least five years subsequent to the graduation date of their high school class do not need ACT/SAT scores except if applying to the College of Science or College of Information Technology and Engineering.
 Applicants holding the GED for fewer than five years must submit ACT or SAT scores.
-Students admitted without ACT or SAT scores are required to take the placement examination prior to course registration.
+Students admitted without ACT or SAT scores are required to take English and math placement examinations prior to course registration.
 A limited number of students who do not meet GED, ACT, or SAT requirements may be admitted to University College at the discretion of the Director of Admissions.
 GED students may not enroll at Marshall University prior to the graduation date of their high school class.
 When extenuating circumstances exist, GED students who wish to enroll before their high school class has graduated may appeal for early acceptance as freshmen to the Director of Admissions.